Infrastructure

 SQLite database

 Now go to the databse subdirectory.
-From LVRA_DATA_ROOT
+From $LVRA_DATA_ROOT

 cd db